Studio Policies and Fees - Updated October, 2022

 December - Christmas Holiday (5-7 days)

 December 31st - New Year's Eve

 January 1st - New Year's Day

--While it is, ultimately, the student's responsibility to practice regularly, parents must actively participate by providing a distraction-free time and place for the student's daily practice, by checking assignments, communicating with the teacher via the student's notebook, and listening while your child plays for you often.
-You can further help your child's musical development by enrolling them in group classes, piano lessons (for flutists), a school-based ensemble, and by attending musical events together regularly.
+You can further help your child's musical development by enrolling them in group classes, piano lessons (for flutists), a school-based ensemble, and by attending musical events together frequently.

-7. Library: The student may be lent CD's, sheet music, or other materials.
+7. Library: Occasionally, the student may be lent sheet music, pedagogical helpers, or other materials.
 These materials are checked out, logged in records, and the student marks it in their notebook.
 These are educational materials and SHOULD NOT BE DUPLICATED unless specified.
 All materials should be returned at the following week's lesson, unless renewed.
-Replacement fees will be charged for any items not returned after 30 days.
+Replacement fees will be charged for any items not returned 30 days after the due date.

-8. Recitals: The Spring recital will be held on the Sunday before Memorial Day in May.
-There will be two (2) rehearsals scheduled with the accompanist the week or two prior to the recital.
-The recital fee for students utilizing the accompanist is $55.00 – (this fee includes the facility/program fee).
-A facility/program fee of $25.00 for all others.
+8. Recitals: The Spring recital will be held in May.
+There will be two (2) rehearsals scheduled with the piano accompanist the week or two prior to the recital.
+The recital fee for students whose pieces require accompaniment is $70.00 – (this fee includes the facility/program fee).
+A facility/program fee of $30.00 for all others.
 This fee assists with costs related to venue, equipment, program printing, recital reception, etc. All students are EXPECTED to participate in studio recitals.
-Additionally, students are strongly encouraged to participate in other festivals and competitions (Solo & Ensemble, All-State, Honor Bands,honors flute choir, competitions, scholarship competitions, etc.).
+Additionally, students are strongly encouraged to participate in other festivals and competitions (Solo & Ensemble, All-State, Honor Bands, FFA honors flute choir, FFA competitions, scholarship competitions, JYSO, etc.).

 *Make-up Lessons From An Economist’s Point of View